CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/01-createtable.md

 Analyzing above scenario using nouns to identify tables and verbs to identify relationships between tables.
 Below are  identified tables and fields.

-* Employee (This table captures information of employees working at the company)

-** Employee Id – number, auto generate, Primary Key, Unique and not null

   - Employee (This table captures information of employees working at the company)